 Joan Miró Foundation located on the northern slope of the hill of Montjuic, of the National Palace.
-The building was designed specifically for the museum each artist, architect Josep Lluís Sert.
+The building was designed specifically for the museum each artist, architect Josep Lluís Sert, pupil of Le Corbusier.
+It has become an icon of modern architecture.
 The system of arches between rooms and glass roof give the museum of natural light in the daytime.

 The permanent collection focuses on the company Miro style - the basic colors and simplified organic forms, symbolizing the stars, moon, birds and women, It takes half the museum.
 Most of the works donated to the museum by the author.

-Works from the collection of the museum are the main characters in the works of the artist- female, bird, sky and stars. but, walking around the city, you can see his other creations in unexpected places vecma. for example, on the sidewalk Rambla, near the Liceu opera can be seen its mosaic Pla del Oc, and l'Escorxador park is one of the most famous sculptures of the artist - Mujer y pájaro ( "Woman and Bird").
+Walking around Barcelona, you can see his other creations in unexpected places vecma. for example, on the sidewalk Rambla, near the opera Liceu you can see his mosaic, and in the park l'Escorxador there is one of the most famous sculptures of the artist "Woman and Bird".

 The fund has more than 14,000 works of Joan Miró, including paintings, sculpture, operation of ceramics and textiles, as well as a complete collection of graphic drawings and sketches - all from the first works, created in Barcelona and Paris, to the avant-garde.

-From a commercial point of view, Joan Miro - one of the best-selling contemporary artists.
+Commercially, Joan Miró is one of the best-selling contemporary artists.
 His abstract compositions are valued for their decorative features, perfectly suited for the design of banking halls and luxury villas on the French Riviera.